-Before I lived in New York, I was in present-day Kentucky, Indiana, and Illinois.
-Those unceded lands were originally home to the Miami, Oceti Sakowin4, Shawnee, Osage, and Cherokee.
+Before I lived in New York, I was in present-day Kentucky, Indiana,4 and Illinois.
+Those unceded lands were originally home to the Miami, Oceti Sakowin5, Shawnee, Osage, and Cherokee.
 For several generations before, my people lived in Illinois, farming the original lands of the Peoria, Neshnabe, Meshkwahkihaki, and Sauk.

 Some of my ancestors arrived to this continent as recently as 150 years ago, from Germany and Sweden.
 Other Western and Central European forebears came to these lands over the preceding centuries.
-The settling of my ancestors in lands formerly home to Native nations was part of a centuries long campaign to destroy Native communities that continues to this day.
+The settling of my ancestors in lands formerly home to Native nations (in communities later known as “sundown towns") was part of a centuries long campaign to destroy Native communities that continues to this day.

 Perhaps most relevant among my ancestors was the Puritan missionary John Eliot, who sought to Westernize and “civilize” the Massachusett people, causing irreparable harm by forcing them to reject their culture and therefore their economy.

-A Haudenosaunee writer wrote that missionaries “serve as lay ambassadors of their culture, splitting off individuals from families, families from villages, villages from nations, one by one.”5 This was absolutely the case with the “Praying Indians” of Massachusetts.
-Eliot’s ideas, while less violent than the colonial norms of the time, prefigured the deeply harmful policies of Americanization that would arise 150 years later.6
+A Haudenosaunee writer wrote that missionaries “serve as lay ambassadors of their culture, splitting off individuals from families, families from villages, villages from nations, one by one.”6 This was absolutely the case with the “Praying Indians” of Massachusetts.
+Eliot’s ideas, while less violent than the colonial norms of the time, prefigured the deeply harmful policies of Americanization that would arise 150 years later.7

 NOTE: Although I happen to know some of the specifics of my ancestry, when I say “my people,” I mean White people.
 I benefit not only from the terrible actions of my direct ancestors, but from actions of White society as well.
 It is our arrival, our culture, our actions that have driven this world to the brink.